 Maui isn’t just the setting for your holiday: Hawaiian culture is holistically woven into the backdrop of every stay.
 Activities from daily koi-pond feedings and torch lighting are a blast for all ages.
 Get schooled by reserving your spot on an authentic outrigger Hawaiian Canoe Experience, take part in an E Komo Mai (welcome) resort horticulture walk or join an ’Olelo session to “talk story” while exploring the Hawaiian language.

 Taste Island Flavors

 Kō, voted Maui’s best resort restaurant, highlights a traditional laulau (food steam-cooked in leaves), offering a savory mix of vegetables, seafood and jasmine rice.
-Nosh on juicy Five Farm Burgers featuring Maui Cattle Co. beef poolside, or assemble a bowl at Pang’s Poke Bar in MAKANA Market + Cafe.
+Nosh on juicy Five Farm Burgers featuring Maui Cattle Co. beef poolside, or assemble a bowl at Pang’s Poke Bar in Luana Lounge.

 Beat Winter at Willow Stream Spa

 Guests traveling from cold-weather spots will warm to winter with Hawaii-inspired treatments.
-The Winter Kea Lani Signature Massage exfoliates, soothes and hydrates weather-beaten skin; an organic ANDA facial with a neck and shoulder massage provides an inner glow to complement holiday-kissed skin.
+The Kea Lani Signature Massage exfoliates, soothes and hydrates weather-beaten skin; a Hydrafacial with a neck and shoulder massage provides an inner glow to complement holiday-kissed skin.
 Immerse in local healing traditions with a Natural Hawaiian Journey or Hawaiian pa’akai (sea salt) treatment, incorporating island clay and citrus masks (papaya and lemongrass or vanilla and coconut).
-Make it a family affair: customize a gentle Willow Stream Teens facial, or order poolside relaxation (from a kiddie ’Lil Shaka rubdown to a couples Coconut and Kukui massage) for everyone.
+Soak in Maui’s mana (energy) from the comfort of our ocean or poolside spa cabanas.

 Get in the Water